 Parameter Fuzzing - POST

 The main difference between POST requests and GET requests is that POST requests are not passed with the URL and cannot simply be appended after a ? symbol.
 POST requests are passed in the data field within the HTTP request.
-Check out the Web Requests module to learn more about HTTP requests.
+Check out the Web Requestsarrow-up-right module to learn more about HTTP requests.

 To fuzz the data field with ffuf, we can use the -d flag, as we saw previously in the output of ffuf -h.
 We also have to add -X POST to send POST requests.